-By coming to Goodwill daily, students can take the first step in making the transition from an educational setting to the professional working world.
+By coming to work at Goodwill daily, students take the first step in making the transition from an educational setting to the professional working world.
 Students are referred to Work Experience by their school districts and have the opportunity to work a variety of jobs within the Goodwill organization.

-Who is appropriate for Work Experience?
+Who is a good candidate for Goodwill Work Experience?

-Typically high school students in their senior year who are identified by the participating high schools are appropriate referrals for this program.
-The student, parents and their interdisciplinary team will then determine whether or not they choose to participate in Work Experience.
-Students must be medically stable and be able to self-administer all medications.
-They also must be independent in, or have arrangements made for, all activities of daily living; have transportation arrangements made prior to admission; and meet all other criteria for admission to Goodwill programs.
+Typically, Work Experience candidates are high school students in their senior year whom participating high schools identify as appropriate referrals for the program.
+The student, their parents/guardian, and their interdisciplinary team then determine whether Work Experience is right for the student.
+Students must be medically stable and able to self-administer all medications.
+They also must be independent in or have arrangements made for all activities of daily living; make transportation arrangements prior to admission; and meet all other criteria for admission to Goodwill programs.

-What is the duration of the programs?
+What is the duration of the Work Experience program?

 How is the student’s progress monitored?

-Work Experience General Admission Criteria
+Goodwill Work Experience General Admission Criteria

-- Must have an identifiable and documented vocational disadvantaging condition.
+- Must have an identifiable and documented vocational disadvantaging condition

-- Must be able to independently care for personal needs (with or without the support of a physical care attendant).
+- Must be able to independently care for personal needs (with or without the support of a physical care attendant)

-- Must be motivated to comply with the program to which admission is being requested.
+- Must be motivated to comply with the program to which admission is being requested

-- Any maladaptive social behavior must be under reasonable control to prevent interference with program/agency operations.
+- Any maladaptive social behavior must be under reasonable control to prevent interference with program/agency operations

 - No evidence of violent activity within the last 90 days (P&P 210)

-- Must have living and transportation accommodations established prior to enrollment.
+- Must have living and transportation accommodations established prior to enrollment

-- IQ in excess of 36.
+- IQ in excess of 36